 by jumping off the cliffs that overlook the pool.

 The marker indicates the approximate location of the waterfall.
 If the map is not zoomed in locally, as can sometimes occur when loading, simply click or tap on "View Larger Map" below.

 View Larger Map

-Here is one personal account of visiting the falls which illustrates the therapeutic value of the falls for the health industry and the
+Here are some personal accounts of visiting the falls, one of which illustrates the therapeutic value of the falls for the health industry and the

-specific impact that the closure will have on local disabled members of the community.
+specific impact that the closure has had on local disabled members of the community.
 This is one of the many broader community benefits of

 the falls that I have seen no evidence were taken into account in the decision to close the falls: